yumauri/effector-storage/README.md

 Docs: [effector-storage/query](https://github.com/yumauri/effector-storage/tree/main/src/query/README.md)

-You can _reflect_ plain string store value in query string parameter, using this adapter.
-Think of it like about synchronizing store value and query string parameter.
+You can _reflect_ a plain string store value in a query string parameter using this adapter.
+Think of it as synchronizing a store value with a query string parameter.

 ```javascript
 import { persist } from 'effector-storage/query'